 - sleeping too much or too little

-- avoiding normal social contact
+- avoiding social interactions with others

 - expressing rage or intentions to seek revenge

 If you think someone is at immediate risk of self-harm or hurting another person:

 - Call 911 or your local emergency number.

 - Stay with the person until help arrives.